Event-AHU/Medical_Image_Analysis/R2GenCSR/README.md

 bash scripts/mimic.sh path/to/save/checkpoint.pth
 ```

-You can download the models we trained for each dataset from [here]() to test the performance.
+You can download the models we trained for each dataset from [here](https://drive.google.com/drive/folders/18mx2XMrWGc6MqKxFuQQUWRVp4E_YIaQu?usp=drive_link) to test the performance.
+Note that different devices and batchsize may lead to varying results.

 **Domo mode**

-For MIMIC-CXR, modify '--delta_file' in scripts/mimic_demo.sh to checkpoint path, and run:
+For MIMIC-CXR, update '--delta_file' in scripts/mimic_demo.sh to checkpoint path, and run:

 ```bash
 bash scripts/mimic_demo.sh